falk-m/blog/posts/2025-02-26-uuids/README.md

 $db->prepare($sql)->execute($data);
 ```

-in this example i use the php build-in function ```random_bytes(16)``` to generate the random bytes for the key.
+In this example I use the PHP built-in function ```random_bytes(16)``` to generate the random bytes for the key.

-## select row
+## Select rows

-When you query the date from the db and want to display the bytes from the key, then you can use the php function ```bin2hex```.
+When you query the date from the db and want to display the bytes from the key, then you can use the PHP function ```bin2hex```.
-This function convert the 16byte binary data into a human readable 32 character string.
+This function convert the 16byte binary data into a human-readable 32 character string.

 ```php
 $db = new PDO("mysql:dbname=db;host=mysql", "db_user", "dp_password");